Ribbon invariants I: Definition of the main ribbon invariant

 2) $\mathrm{sign}(\nabla f(p_{i}),p_{i})=\pm\nu(p_{i})$, where ``$+$'' is taken if $p_{i}$ is a local maximum and ``$-$'' is taken if $p_{i}$ is a local minimum.

 Note that condition 2) implies that $\nabla f|_{\mathbb{S}^{1}}\neq0$ everywhere on $\mathbb{S}^{1}$.

-\hyperref[f2]{Fig.~\ref*{f2}} illustrates the\ desired behaviour of the extension $f$ according to the sign of $\nu(p_{i})$.
-Observe that in a positive node the level lines of $f$ are touching the boundary $\mathbb{S} ^{1}$ from outside, while in a negative node, they are touching the boundary from inside.
+\hyperref[f2]{Fig.~\ref*{f2}} illustrates the\ desired behaviour of the extension $f$ according to the sign of $\nu(p_{i})$, while at \hyperref[f2.5]{Fig.~\ref*{f2.5}} the behaviour of the gradient field of $f$ is depicted.
+Observe that in a positive node the level lines of $f$ are touching the boundary $\mathbb{S}^{1}$ from outside, while in a negative node, they are touching the boundary from inside.
 Henceforth, a line which is touching the boundary from inside and is\ not containing any critical points will be called a \textit{regular touching line}, or simply a \textit{touching line}.
 Clearly, a touching line may be either a topological segment or a topological circle.
 So, the boundary conditions include 2 types of data - the function $\varphi$ ($C^{0}$-data) and the assignment $p_{i}\rightarrow\nu(p_{i})$ ($C^{1}$-data).
 The latter means that we have some function $\nu:P\rightarrow\{-1,+1\}$, where $P$ is the set of extrema of $\varphi$.
 For the moment, the boundary condition is the pair $(\varphi,\nu)$ (later we shall\ discretize it).
 In this manner, the boundary condition is a \textquotedblleft ribbon type\textquotedblright\ condition, so it is convenient to name the pair $(\varphi,\nu)$ a \textquotedblleft ribbon\textquotedblright.
 We may think of \textit{ribbon} as a thin noncritical band situated above $\mathbb{S}^{1}$.
 Fortunately, this object may be easily discretized, at least for the goals of this article.

 \begin{definition} The pair $a=(\varphi,\nu)$ is called a \textit{\textquotedblleft ribbon\textquotedblright}.
 The set $\mathcal{A}$\textit{ of all ribbons will be called \textquotedblleft the ribbon space\textquotedblright.
 The class of functions }$f:\mathbb{B}^{2}\rightarrow\mathbb{R}$ satisfying 1) and 2) will be denoted by $\mathcal{F}(a)$.
 We shall often say that $f$ is an extension of ribbon~$a$.